acplaza/acplaza/README.md

   and copyright ownership has been transferred to me, io mintz.
 - tarfile_stream.py is based on the Python standard library tarfile.py and used under the MIT License.
   See that file for details.
 - xbrz/ is based on code provided by Zenju under the GPLv3 license.
+See xbrz/License.txt for details.
   Some changes were made:
   - Added some `extern "C"` declarations to the functions I intended to call from python.
   - Removed some namespace use to avoid being mangled.
   - Replaced a template that was fucking braindead even for a C++ developer with a simple function that takes two arguments.
     Was that so hard?
   - Converted the library to use RGBA instead of ARGB.
+- xbrz.py is based on xbrz/ and is released under the AGPLv3 license, see LICENSE-AGPLv3.md for details.